ComputingElevatedLab/sciviscourse/_pages/project.md

 * What would you like to learn by completing this project?
 * What data will you be using for your project?
 * If you are doing a programming project, list the hardware and software you will be using.
 * What is your project schedule?
-What have you done thus far and what will you have to do to complete this project?
+What will do to complete this project?
 Be as specific as possible.
-* When the project is completed, how specifically can we evaluate how successful it is?
+* When the project is completed, what are the metrics to be used to evaluate how successful your project is?
+* What are the expected outcomes of your proposed project?
+What do you plan to hand in? (e.g. source code, video demo, etc.)
-* Any other useful information?
+* Any other useful information.

 ## Project Progress Report
 Please hand in your Project Progress Report by **TBD** or sooner.
 It should contain the